Slow braised beef shin & pancetta puddings

 Method

 Heat 1 tbsp olive oil in a large casserole dish over a medium-high heat.
-Add the pancetta and fry until golden, then remove with a slotted spoon and reserve.
-Add the mushrooms, onions and carrots to the pan and sauté until lightly golden, then remove with a slotted spoon and reserve with the pancetta.
+Add the pancetta and fry until golden, then remove with a slotted spoon.
+Add the mushrooms, onions and carrots to the pan and saute until lightly golden, then remove with the slotted spoon and reserve with the pancetta.

-Make the suet pastry by combining the beef suet with the flour, seasoning and chopped parsley, add a few tbsp water at a time until a soft dough is formed.
+Make the suet pastry by combining the beef suet with the flour, chopped parsley and a couple of pinches of salt.
+Add lukewarm water a few tablespoons at a time until a soft dough is formed.

 Images: Issy Croker